Your search returned 7 results in the Theme: pink shirt day.

 Theme: Pink Shirt Day

-From the award-winning creator of My Dad Used to Be So Cool and Tough Guys Have Feelings Too comes a charming picture book inspired by the true story of Mary Edwards Walker, a trailblazing 19th-century doctor who was arrested many times for wearing pants.
 Once upon a time (but not that long ago), girls only wore dresses.
 And only boys wore pants.
 Until one day, a young girl named Mary had an idea: She would wear whatever she wanted.
 And she wanted to wear pants!
-This bold, original picture book encourages readers to think for themselves while gently challenging gender and societal norms.

 Theme: Biography, Girl Power, Pink Shirt Day